Reading time: 7 minutes

 What is a concessional super contribution?

 Concessional contributions are any of the contributions paid into your super account that receive a concessional (or lower) tax rate.
-They are contributions made into your account from money that has not yet been taxed – so it’s before tax.
-That’s why concessional contributions are sometimes referred to as being before-tax contributions.
+As they are made from money that has not yet been taxed, concessional contributions are sometimes referred to as being before-tax contributions.

-Concessional super contributions are taxed at the special low rate of 15% (if your income is under $250,000) to help you save for your retirement.
+Concessional super contributions are taxed at the special low rate of 15% (if your income plus concessional contributions is under $250,000) to help you save for your retirement.
 For many people, this tax rate is lower than the marginal or top tax rate they pay on their income.

 What types of contributions are concessional?

-There are several types of concessional (before-tax) contributions, but the most common ones are the contributions made by your employer into your super account and salary-sacrifice contributions.
+There are several types of concessional (before-tax) contributions, but the most common ones are the contributions made by your employer into your super account and any salary-sacrifice contributions you decide to make.

 1. Superannuation Guarantee (SG) contributions

 These are the compulsory contributions made by your employer into your super account as part of your pay.
-In 2021–22, the SG is 10% of your ordinary time earnings (OTE).
+In 2024–25, the SG rate is 11.5% of your ordinary time earnings (OTE).

 Your employer is required to pay SG contributions on your earnings up to an income limit.
-The maximum super contribution base for 2021–22 is $58,920 per quarter, which is equivalent to $235,680 a year.
+This income limit is called the Maximum Superannuation Contribution Base and for 2024–25 it is $65,070 per quarter, which is equivalent to $260,280 a year.

-If you earn above this quarterly limit, your employer does not have to make contributions for the part of your earnings over the limit.
+If you earn above this quarterly limit, your employer doesn’t have to make SG contributions for the part of your earnings over the limit.

 2. Award contributions

-These contributions are specified in some Employment Awards or Agreements and are paid by your employer.
-The amount of these super contributions depends on the individual Employment Award or Agreement (EA) certified by an industrial authority like the Fair Work Commission.
+These contributions are specified in some employment awards or agreements and are paid by your employer.
+The amount depends on the individual employment award (EA) or agreement certified by an industrial authority like the Fair Work Commission.
+Award contributions count towards your employer’s SG obligations and are often not shown separately.

 3. Additional pre-tax contributions made by your employer